mattermost/mattermost-handbook-1/source/guides/procurement.md

 - Project Start Date - Start date of project.
 - Project End Date - End date of project, 1 year maximum duration.

-If anything is missing or poorly defined, MPA asks the budget owner for clarification.
+If anything is missing or poorly defined, finance asks the budget owner for clarification.

-#### 2) Prepare SOW and email to MBO
+#### 2) MPA receives email from finance to begin the procurement process

-MPA prepares SOW based on entry in 1) and ensures SOW passes checklist:
+MPA receives email approval from finance and prepares SOW based on entry in 1) and ensures SOW passes checklist:

 1. Make sure compensation is clearly defined as per project or per time unit.
 2. If compensation is based on time, make sure there's a clause requesting a report of time spent included in invoicing.